Working from home vs the office - Cost of living crisis - Oak Engage

 An investment into a modern intranet solution may prove to be a shrewd move.
 Oak Engage offers virtual spaces for employees to collaborate like hubs and social features.
 With aspects of office work replicated in a virtual setting, you may be able to downsize or reduce the time spent in the office.

-Getting to the Office
+Getting to the office

 A recent Linkedin article suggested that the cost of living crisis could kill WFH due to energy prices and the potential savings for workers located relatively close to their office.
 However, going to the office isn’t without its expenses for the majority of us.